Yorkshire Junior/Youth Constitution 2014

 33.1 The Disciplinary Committee shall consider the written report of any referee, touch judge, club or officer of the league concerning any matter under 29.3.

-33.2 If the Disciplinary Committee shall resolve that there may have been an offence committed and it wishes to investigate the matter further then it shall give written notice to the player, club or other person concerned, specifying the matter under investigation.
+33.2 If the Disciplinary Committee shall resolve that there may have been an offence committed and it wishes to investigate the matter further then it shall give written notice to the player, club or other person concerned, specifying the matter under investigation within 14 days of the incident and convene a meeting within 28days of the incident.

-33.3 If a personal hearing is requested under 31.10 (or in the absolute discretion of the Disciplinary Committee granted pursuant to a later request), the Discipline Secretary shall notify:
+33.3 If a personal hearing is requested under 30.10 (or in the absolute discretion of the Disciplinary Committee granted pursuant to a later request), the Discipline Secretary shall notify within 14 days :

 (a) the player,